yarml/HeliumOS/writeups/apic.md

 It has been multiple days since the lats entry.
 I found out that to find where the IO/APIC base address is I need to parse the ACPI, so that's what I have been working on.
 It has been going smooth so far.
 I am trying to design a system that would allow me to have a module handle a particular ACPI entry if it reports supporting it.

+Let me tell you something funny.
+Something I find very funny.
+Something almost makes me want to cry.
+I emptied kmain(), it used to print the HeliumOS header, a fake prompt, then it printed PCI devices, I just made it return 0 immediatly, got rid of the header and prompt, and moved pci_probe to _start, and suddenly, the timer works?
+I got no clue why, it was probably something in PCI probe, I will go investigate what that fucker does.
+It looks so innocent, only a triple for loop.
+I have no idea why it makes it not work.

+So now, I can mark the first step of the objective done, we have a timer running.
+Now I can continue working on the keyboard driver.
+From what I read so far, there is a chance IOAPIC will also have that emulated PS/2 keyboard like PIC.
+If it does it should be in the interrupt source override entry of the MADT, however, neither in my real hardware, nor my emulator, do I get such entry for IRQ base 1(the PS/2 emuator).
+From what I read, if I want to know what IRQ a particular PCI device uses, I need to do some ACPI AML stuff.
+I am not familar with that at all, and to be quite honest, I am scared of it, it's an OOP language to talk with devices????
+Idk, I want to first look if there is a way I can get the IRQ of a device from the PCI table directly (although I think if there was such a way I would have found it mentioned before the AML thingy).
+Another thing is that from what I know ACPI AML stuff is related to SSDT/DSDT entries.
+In Qemu I have no such entries.
+I do have them on real hardware however.
+Maybe there is an option I can pass to qemu to make it generate them.
+Anyways, if I can't find the info I want from PCI table, I will then look at
+AML.
+But for now, I am happy the timer is working.